KTH/devops-course/contributions/executable-tutorial/mustali-rafiy/README.md

+# Assignment Proposal
-# Executable tutorial: Randoop-tutorial
+Executable tutorial

-## Members
+## Title
+Randoop-tutorial

+## Names and KTH ID
 - Mustafa Ali
 - Rafi youssef

+## Deadline
+Task 1
+## Category
+Executable tutorial

-## Proposal
+## Description
-The idea is to create a executuble tutorial that teaches how to generate tests using the tool randoop.
-This will be an executble tutorial on katacoda.com and will explain why testing is important and how they can be done using the java tool randoop.
+The idea is to create a executuble tutorial that teaches how to generate tests using the tool Randoop.
+This will be an executble tutorial on katacoda.com and will explain why testing is important and how they can be done using the java tool Randoop.

 # Solution
 The [code](https://github.com/mustafamusse/Randoop-tutorial) can be found here